List of Demon Slayer: Kimetsu no Yaiba characters: Upper Ranks

 A nihilistic demon who holds the position of Upper Rank Two.
-As a human, Doma was born with unusual rainbow eyes and pale-colored hair, which caused his parents to see him as perfect and blessed, and start a religious cult centered around him.
+As a human, Doma was born with rainbow-colored eyes and pale-blonde hair, which caused his parents to see him as perfect and blessed, and start a religious cult centered around him.
 After they died, he assumed control of the cult, and, after Muzan transformed him into a demon, began eating his followers under the belief that they would live forever inside him.
-One member of his cult was Inosuke's mother Kotoha, whom he devoured when she attempted to flee upon learning his true nature.
+One member of his cult was Inosuke's mother Kotoha, whom he devoured when she attempted to flee upon learning of his true nature.
 He was also responsible for killing Shinobu's older sister Kanae.
 In a desperate measure to defeat him, Shinobu administers a massive dose of wisteria-based poison in her body and allows herself to be consumed, weakening him and allowing Kanao and Inosuke to kill him.